TakosThings/Fluent-Discord/.github/CONTRIBUTING.md

 * Discord in the web browser
 * Features gated behind a Discord Nitro subscription (or HypeSquad membership)

-## Plugin Compatibility Requests
-* You may request compatibility for any plugin published on [betterdiscord.app](https://betterdiscord.app/plugins).
-* Open an issue using the [template](https://github.com/TakosThings/Fluent-Discord/issues/new?assignees=&labels=better+discord%2Cplugin+compatibility&template=plugin_compat.yml&title=Plugin+name+here).

 ## Pull Requests
 * Major changes: Open an issue using the *Change proposal* template to discuss your changes
 * Small changes and tweaks can get away without an issue